Rolling Thunder (film): Plot

-Meanwhile, Cliff discovers Rane's plan after finding the shotgun's sawn-off barrel.
+Meanwhile, Cliff discovers Rane's plan after finding the sawn-off barrel of the shotgun.
 Using his police contacts to trace Rane's car, he travels to the town where Rane encountered Lopez.
-He is led to Lopez, and they scuffle.
-After Lopez leads Cliff on a foot-chase through a stockyard into an abandoned house, a gunfight follows.
+He is led to Lopez, and they engage in a scuffle.
+After Lopez leads Cliff on a foot chase through a stockyard into an abandoned house, a gunfight follows.
 Cliff kills Lopez and two other attackers before Automatic Slim sneaks up from behind and shoots him dead.

 Linda and Rane grow close while on the road; Linda describes her tomboy past, and Rane talks about the things he liked before the war.
 In a motel in El Paso, the pair share a moment of intimacy, during which Linda tries to talk Rane out of revenge one last time.
 He leaves a sleeping Linda behind in the motel with a sizable sum of money, and despite her earlier insistence that she would call the police, she cannot bring herself to do so.

 After staking out the killers as they visit a whorehouse in Juárez, Rane, in full uniform, visits Vohden at his El Paso home, finding him to be emotionally distant from his family.
-Upon Rane's informing him of the plan, Vohden immediately gets into uniform and is ready to go, asking no questions.
+Upon Rane informing him of the plan, Vohden immediately dons his uniform and is ready to go, asking no questions.
 They return to the brothel, where Vohden picks up a prostitute.
 Once they are upstairs, Rane sneaks in via the fire escape.
-He signals to Vohden, kicking off a bloody shootout in which the Texan, T-Bird, Melio and several other men are shot dead before the final standoff between Rane and Automatic Slim.
+He signals to Vohden, kicking off a bloody shootout in which the Texan, T-Bird, Melio, and several other men are shot dead before the final standoff between Rane and Automatic Slim.
 Rane kills him, then emotionlessly shoots him several times.
-Bloodied and wounded, Rane and Vohden, supporting each other, stagger out of the whorehouse.
+Bloodied and wounded, Rane and Vohden, supporting each other, stagger out of the brothel.